Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/AuditApi.md

 *   where=(valuesKey='/alfresco-access/transaction/action' and valuesValue='DELETE')

-  'include':  // any | Returns additional information about the audit entry.
+  'include':  // Array<string> | Returns additional information about the audit entry.
 The following optional fields can be requested:
 * values

-  'fields':  // any | A list of field names.
+  'fields':  // Array<string> | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.